Skip to content

 Batts are awkward and itchy against the steel

 Fibreglass batts are itchy to handle at the best of times, and a steel frame full of sharp edges and screw points makes it worse.
 The slabs catch and tear as you push them in.
-The manufacturers' own safety sheets tell you to wear a P2 dust mask and to wash your work clothes separately from the family laundry; their fine print is more honest than their marketing brochure.
+The manufacturers' own safety sheets tell you to wear a P2 dust mask and to wash your work clothes separately from the family laundry; the fine print says more than their marketing brochure does.
 An installer working that hard in that heat isn't going to spend extra time tucking a batt around every bracket, and that's how the gaps creep in.

 Steel conducts electricity.
 The cutting knife is a real danger